isomerpages/sla-geospatial/_resources/Scholarships.md

 <p>•Find out more and apply at&nbsp;<a href="https://brightsparks.com.sg/profile/sla/geospatial.php" rel="noopener noreferrer nofollow" target="_blank"><u>BrightSparks</u></a>.</p>
 <p></p>
 <h3>Esri Young Scholar Award</h3>
-<p>Esri, a GeoWorks GeoPartner, is holding a challenge to encourage students
+<p>Esri is holding a challenge to encourage students to kickstart their GIS
-to kickstart their GIS careers.
+careers.
 The Esri Young Scholar Award is an opportunity for one university student to gain a global audience and industry experience by tackling real-world challenges.
 This prestigious award gives you the chance to gain valuable exposure and a foot in the door of the GIS field.</p>
 <p></p>
 <p>For more details, please visit:&nbsp;<a href="https://esrisingapore.com.sg/esri-young-scholar-award" rel="noopener noreferrer nofollow" target="_blank"><u>Esri Young Scholar Award</u></a>
 </p>